shnarazk/splr/README.md

 Splr version 0.3.1 (splr-0.3.1) was verified with the following problems:

 * [SAT Race 2019](http://sat-race-2019.ciirc.cvut.cz), [Benchmarks](http://satcompetition.org/sr2019benchmarks.zip)
-  : with a 200 sec timeout, splr-0.1.0 solved:
+  : with a 200 sec timeout, splr-0.3.1 solved:
-  * 32 satisfiable problems: all the solutions are correct.
+  * 32 satisfiable problems: all the solutions were correct.
-  * 3 unsatisfiable problems: all of them is verified with [grad](https://www21.in.tum.de/~lammich/grat/).
+  * 3 unsatisfiable problems: all of them are verified with [grad](https://www21.in.tum.de/~lammich/grat/).

 ### Version 0.1.0